 Regardless of whether you are deploying Horizon on-premises or on Azure VMware Solution, if you are using any of the subscription licenses, you must install the Horizon Cloud Connector to enable subscription license management for Horizon.
 The Horizon Cloud Connector is a virtual appliance that connects a Horizon pod with Horizon Cloud Service features.

-As part of the subscription license fulfillment process, you will receive email with a link to download the Horizon Cloud Connector and can follow .
+As part of the subscription license fulfillment process, you will receive email with a link to download the Horizon Cloud Connector and can follow the instructions from the product documentation.
 After the Cloud Connector is deployed, it is paired with a Connection Server in the Horizon pod, and this pod is connected to the Horizon Cloud Service.
 The Horizon Cloud Service manages the Horizon subscription license between connected Horizon pods.

 Unlike the Horizon perpetual license, with a subscription license, you do not need to retrieve or manually enter a license key for Horizon product activation.
 However, supporting component license keys, such as the license keys for vSphere, App Volumes, and others, will be delivered separately, and the administrator must manually enter them to activate the product.